 - Using a Dutch Oven: Follow this dough recipe through step 3, then follow the simple shaping/baking instructions (steps 2-5) in my Cranberry Nut No Knead Bread recipe including using the parchment paper.
 If your parchment paper can’t withstand heat this high, you can either lower the oven temperature and bake the bread for longer or grease the dutch oven instead.

 - Using a pizza stone: If you want to bake your bread loaves on a pizza stone, place pizza stone in the preheating oven.
-Transfer shaped and scored loaves to hot pizza stone and bake as directed.
+In step 8, place the shaped and scored dough on your preheated pizza stone.
+If the bottom of the shaped dough is pretty sticky, dust the hot pizza stone with some extra cornmeal.
+Bake as directed.

 - No Nonstick Pan: If you don’t have a nonstick baking sheet, line it with parchment paper instead.
 Coat with a dusting of flour and/or cornmeal before placing the dough on top.
 Parchment paper can burn, so it’s best to check the box to see how much heat yours can tolerate.
 Lower your oven heat if necessary and bake the bread for longer until golden brown and when gently tapped, sound hollow.